Dick Balharry: Career

 In November 1952, Beinn Eighe National Nature Reserve was declared and Jimmy Polson, an experienced deer stalker, was appointed as keeper.
 In May 1962, he was appointed warden where he was responsible for over 10,000 mountainous acres and Caledonian Pinewood.

 In May 1964, Balharry found a greenshank nest with a five eggs, a rare find, but was unaware at the time of the significance of his discovery.

 In January 1977, at the 29th Annual Conference of the Scottish Ornithologists Club, Balharry delivered a talk entitled 'The Conservation of the Golden Eagle'.

 In 1985, when the Nature Conservancy Council bought Creag Meagaidh, he was their chief warden for north-east Scotland and roughly managing the same area when the Nature Conservancy Council became Scottish Natural Heritage.

 In May 1991, Tam Dalyell and his wife spent a day in the Caledonian Pinewoods of Mar Lodge Estate in the company of Balharry (while senior warden of the Nature Conservancy Council for Scotland), Adam Watson (while at the Institute of Terrestrial Ecology, Banchory), and Dave Morris of the Ramblers Association.

 In 1995, speaking of the newly formed Cairngorm Partnership, Balharry said:

 Management of the Cairngorms has been failing for decades.
 But the time is now ripe, the money is there, the trees are still there, and we cannot contemplate the new partnership initiative failing.
 We are not looking to make the Cairngorms some sort of fantastic nature reserve.
 There has to be a living for the people in the area.
 But if the current landowners want estates that they can pass on with pride to their sons and daughters, then it is essential that we work together.

 In 1996, he was created MBE for services to nature conservation.
 In 1997, he retired as SNH area manager for Badenoch and Strathspey, Moray and Nairn.

 On 18 April 2015 Balharry was awarded the Royal Scottish Geographical Society's Geddes Environment medal in recognition of his outstanding contribution to conservation.

 John Muir Trust

-In September 2003, Balharry succeeded Andrew Thin as chairman of the John Muir Trust.
+Balharry succeeded Andrew Thin as chairman of the John Muir Trust, serving 2003-2009.

 In October 2004, at the Sustaining Wild Land Conference in Pitlochry, Balharry presented Adam Watson with the Trust's Lifetime Achievement Award.

 In January 2005, speaking about controlling red deer numbers, he said:

 My understanding is that every hind shot now costs an average of £100 after expenses if it is being shot by estate staff, while the Forestry Commission spends £5 million a year shooting deer in its forests.

 If this is the case there is surely now an argument for the idea of encouraging competent local people to go to the hill to both shoot the animals for free and take away the venison.

+His son, David Balharry, was appointed director in 2019.